-It’s going to be a lot easier if we are on the same page when I talk about different aspects of container gardening.
+It will be a lot easier if we are on the same page when I talk about different aspects of container gardening.
 You won’t necessarily find these definitions as such in any dictionary.
 Many, such as pot sizes, are based on my experience and how I framed things when I ran my business, The Contained Gardener.
 My definitions are arbitrary, and ones that I found worked in communicating with my staff, clients and those who attend my workshops.

-Annuals are flowers that need to be planted each year or season depending on the climate.
+Annuals are flowers that need to be planted each year or season, depending on the climate.

 Perennial flowers – Perennials are flowering plants that live for many years, bearing flowers usually one season a year.
 Some perennials will bear flowers twice a year in certain climates.

 Some flowers come in different varieties and are either annuals or perennials.
 For instance, there are perennial Salvias (Salvia officinalis) as well as annual Salvias.
 They may be the same plant, grown in a warmer, native climate, or two different species, known by some growers as cousins, and Lobelia is one.